 It is time to see more of the city state, so we walk down and around the base of the Rock, through small parks and passing the small port, seeing sculptures of famous artists, on our way to Roseraie park with a statue of Grace Kelly, one of the most famous inhabitants of Monaco.
 We walk up stairs and streets to reach the New National Museum, only to find it closed.
 We now set out for a long walk, passing many apartment blocks and remarkable buildings, to reach the east side of Monaco.
 We walk down the Jardins de la Petite Afrique, past posh buildings and hotels adorned with sculptures on their façades, with luxury cars driving by, to reach the Casino of Monaco.
 To my surprise, we are admitted even though we are wearing all but the appropriate clothes, and are overwhelmed by the richly decorated walls and ceiling.
 Monaco is a city of big money, and the Casino is the apogee of its excessive wealth.
 Yes, it is a pretty city, it has an attractive location on the seaside, it has a curious history, but at the same time, I could not help but feel out of place, an outsider, walking around a world that I could not relate to.

-Personal travel impressions both in words and images from Monaco Town & Casino (Monaco).
+Personal travel impressions both in words and images from Monaco City (Monaco).
 Clicking on the pictures enlarges them and enables you to send the picture as a free e-card or download it for personal use, for instance, on your weblog.
 Or click on the map above to visit more places close to Monaco City.
 Read more about this site.